 When a parishioner dies, a family member or the Funeral Director from the mortuary calls the parish office at 623-546-2767.
-A staff member, typically Whitney Lynch or Kaitlynn Eaton, arranges the funeral date and time based on availability and the preferences of the family.
-Whitney Lynch then meets with the family to plan the details of the funeral Mass including the selection of hymns and Scripture readings.
+A staff member arranges the funeral date and time based on availability and the preferences of the family, then meets with the family to plan the details of the funeral Mass including the selection of hymns and Scripture readings.
 During the funeral Mass a Parish Funeral Usher will be in attendance to help family and mortuary representatives.

 Many parishioners pre-plan their funeral Mass.
-Pre-planning materials are available year round on our parish website, in the Parish office, or you can call Whitney Lynch, 623-344-7285 to sit down for a private pre-planning meeting.
+Pre-planning materials are available year round on our parish website or in the Parish office.

 What is Friend to Friend Ministry?

 Friend to Friend Ministry is our social ministry that provides two types of socialization to parishioners: caregiver respite and friendly visits.
 For caregiver respite, volunteers go out in pairs and sit with someone who has a cognitive or health impairment so their family caregiver can get out of the house.
 For friendly visits, volunteers go out in pairs and socialize with single, homebound parishioners who have difficulty socializing out in the community due to their health impairment.

 Volunteers are not home care workers or nurses; they are trained to provide hands-off socialization.
 Volunteers socialize by talking, playing board games, watching a movie, or listening to music.
 Through this ministry, isolation is decreased and parishioners are reminded that they are not forgotten by their parish or by God.

 Are other support services available?